Why Are Some Dogs Protective When Owners Get Intimate?

 Why Is Rover Interfering So Much?

 You are on the couch with your new significant other when things are getting quite romantic.
-The movie you were watching together is no longer relevant, and the bowl of pop-corn is put aside.
-Suddenly, every thing disappears and it is just about you and your loved one.
-You start hugging and kissing, and just as eating the most delectable chocolates, one leads to another, until suddenly Rover jumps and wedges in between you. ''Oh, Rover!
+The movie you were watching together is no longer relevant, and the bowl of popcorn is put aside.
+Suddenly, everything disappears and it is just about you and your loved one.
+You start hugging and kissing, and just as with eating the most delectable chocolates, one thing leads to another . . . suddenly Rover jumps and wedges in between you. ''Oh, Rover!
 Go back to your place!'' you claim.

 ''Now, where were we?''

 Shortly after, the scene repeats, and you end up closing your dog in his crate or in another room.
-Your significant other starts questioning you what's the problem with him, and you both assume he is probably jealous.
+Your significant other starts asking you what's wrong with Rover and you both assume he is probably jealous.

 Seeing It From a Dog's Point of View

 Anthropomorphism is the term used to depict giving animals human qualities.
 While dogs may appear to be jealous when they get in between two lovers, there may be other motives at play behind such behaviors.
 Following are a few more likely suppositions:

 ''Splitting'' to Calm Down

 Some dogs are plain and simple attention seekers.
 They notice something interesting is going on and they want to be part of it.
 In this case, you may likely find your dog joining in licking you and wagging its tails or barking.
 These dogs are therefore looking to get their dose of attention, sort of like when some dogs become pushy when you are on the phone or simply ignoring them.
 They just want to be part of the fun!

 Plain Old Curiosity